sallywang147/attackDB/nomadattack/README.md

 well when contracts have multiple external dependencies.
 Therefore, we will provide deploy scripts from Nomad Bridge documentations
 [here](https://github.com/nomad-xyz/monorepo/tree/main/packages/deploy).
 Nomad has provided full scripts and env config.

-If you'd still like to try deploying with Foundry, then the easiest thing would be change the dependencies in contracts by replacing
+If you'd still like to try deploying with Foundry, then the easiest thing would be to change the dependencies in contracts by replacing
 `@[dependent-contracts]` with specific contract paths

 3. fuzz test contract is added as NomadFuzz.t.sol